Azure/azure-sdk-for-python/doc/request_builders.md

 ### Logging

-Our low-level clients also have logging support.
+Our clients also have logging support.
 They use the standard [logging][python_logging] library for logging.
 Basic information about HTTP sessions (URLs, headers, etc.) is logged at INFO level.